Denver Maternal Infection Attorneys

 A mother’s natural immune system is weakened during pregnancy.
 Mothers may do everything possible to stay healthy, yet still contract an infection while pregnant.
 When this happens, medical professionals must diagnose and treat the infections to ensure that neither mom nor baby is put in danger.

 When healthcare providers fail to provide proper treatment, and a mother or child is harmed through a maternal infection, the healthcare providers should be held responsible.
-To speak to a top birth injury lawyer at Leventhal & Puga, P.C., about your potential case, please call (303) 759-9945.
+To speak to a top Denver birth injury lawyer at Leventhal Puga Braley P.C. about your potential case, please call (303) 759-9945.
 If there was negligence involved in your child’s injury, we will find it.

 What Is Maternal Infection?